iaean/phpipam-js/README.md

 For ECMA/Javascript beginners it's sometimes hard to keep the async non-blocking nature of this platform in mind.
 It seems to be a pain to fizzle out with callback based or event driven models, just for Sysadmins.
-The most stuff they know is synchronous and blocking.
+Workaday life is synchronous and blocking here.

 One solution to come up against that hazard is called [Node fibers(1)][2].
 With a wrapper like [synchronize.js][3] you can synchronizify almost any async function and run it